Software-Improvement-Group/sigridci/docs/workflows/best-practices-organization.md

 Of these groups, **teams** are typically the easiest to identify, because they exist as such.

-The **User Organization** consists of everyone who is in some way affected by what the software does, ranging from actual users to managers who are responsible for a process supported by the software and, not unimportantly, have to pay for it.
-Often, this group is referred to as 'the business' but we are not a fan of that term because especially in commercial organizations (often referred to a 'businesses') it suggests a certain hierarchy between the user organization and the technology organization that historically has not been helpful in achieving successful outcomes in general and high-quality software in particular.
+The **User Representatives** consists of everyone who is in some way affected by what the software does, ranging from actual users to managers who are responsible for a process supported by the software and, not unimportantly, have to pay for it.
+Often, this group is referred to as 'the business' but we are not a fan of that term because especially in commercial organizations (often referred to as 'businesses') it suggests a certain hierarchy between the users and the technology organization that historically has not been helpful in achieving successful outcomes in general and high-quality software in particular.
 Obviously it is not practical or desirable to involve the entire user organization in this process.
 Often, the user interests are represented by a product owner or project manager.

-**Engineering leads** are typically the hardest one to identify because it is the least established of the three groups and exists in various forms and to varying degrees.
+**Engineering leads** are typically the hardest one to identify because it is the least established of the groups and exists in various forms and to varying degrees.
 Engineering leads are typically involved in (higher-level) solution design, technology choices or security analyses and policies.
 Job titles may include tech lead, team lead or architect.
 Engineering leads may exist within teams and organize virtually through Communities of Practice, Guilds or Chapters.
-In other cases, separate engineering lead roles or teams exist, such as enterprise architects, security specialists or Centers of Excellence. elsewhere in the documentation we refer to engineering leads as architects.
+In other cases, separate engineering lead roles or teams exist, such as enterprise architects, security specialists or Centers of Excellence.
+Elsewhere in the documentation we refer to engineering leads as architects.

 **Management** are the people whose main interest is that 'the whole thing works'.
 They facilitate the interaction between the different stakeholder groups and ensure that decisions are made and ties are broken.
 As such, they are found higher up in the hierarchy and since software quality is typically a technology concern, we primarily see technology managers in this role, like engineering managers, head of software development or sometimes a C-level role like a CTO.